Pentesting beyond the basics — Cloud WAFs, reverse proxies, IPS, MVC routes (level: hard)

 - filters traffic based on protocol, source, and dst IPs and ports

-(making decisions to allow or block traffic based on these parameters) - Web Application Firewall (WAF)
+(making decisions to allow or block traffic based on these parameters)

 — Application layer (Layer 7)